json-api/json-api/extensions/index.md

 3. follows JSON:API's [recommended naming conventions](https://jsonapi.org/recommendations/#naming); and
 4. wouldn't cause any problems were it to become widely adopted.

-If your profile meets these three criteria, it will generally be **approved within a week**.
+If your profile meets these criteria, it will generally be **approved within a week**.

 In limited cases (e.g., if your profile defines a new, fundamental mechanism for doing something "architectural" that other profiles may need to do too), it might